Akshat2Jain/Akshat2Jain/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...Youtube
+- 🔭 I’m currently working on ...Projetcs
-- 🌱 I’m currently learning ...Vue.js
+- 🌱 I’m currently learning ...React.js
 - 👯 I’m looking to collaborate on ...Open-source projects
 - 🤔 I’m looking for help with ...Errors
 - 💬 Ask me about ...Development